 The purpose of this one-day workshop is to engage leaders in the fundamentals of Lean Thinking and Practice and their role in taking the organisation to the next level.
 The workshop will challenge leaders to think about their main business problems and their role in addressing them.

-As the Lean Global Network is leading the lean community out of the Tool Age and into the Era of Lean Thinking and Management, we invite leaders to share experiences, discuss their current organizational challenges, and explore alternatives for engaging the entire organization in building a new operating model in order to create the culture of problem solving and collaborative learning.
+As the Lean Global Network is leading the lean community out of the Tool Age and into the Era of Lean Thinking and Practice, we invite leaders to share experiences, discuss their current organisational challenges, and explore approaches to engaging the entire organisation in building a new operating model in order to create a culture of problem solving and collaborative learning.

 In the course of the workshop, we will facilitate reflection sessions to help you clarify the current state of your organisation and define the gap between where you are today and where you need to be.
 As you complete this organisational problem solving loop, we’ll engage you into thinking about your personal leadership habits and practices, what you have done as the leader to help your organisation make business improvements, and what your individual “gaps” are that need to be closed.

-The leadership role in initiating, implementing and sustaining the organisational change
+- The role of leadership in initiating, implementing and sustaining organisational change

 Who Should Attend?